ZebastianCS/UU-Hedgehog-EU5/README.md

 # Working in this Repo

-### Please create a new branch to make your changes in.
-When you have completed your branch and want to merge them into everyone elses changes please create a Pull Request and add a few Discord members as reviewers.
+### When making changes, please append a #UU comment to changed lines so changes are not lost when the mod is updated to a new version.
+### IMPORTANT: Please review the error.log and test major changes in-game to make sure everything is functional before pushing changes.
-### This helps us keep our code clean and reduces conflicts between peoples changes.
+### This helps us keep our code clean and reduces the chance of campaign-ending bugs (has happened before!!).